jdhitsolutions/PSReleaseTools/Docs/PSReleaseTools.md

 ### [Install-PowerShell](Install-PowerShell.md)

-On Windows, install the latest 64bit STABLE release of PowerShell.
+On Windows, install the latest 64bit STABLE release of PowerShell 7.x.

 ### [Install-PSPreview](Install-PSPreview.md)

-On Windows, install the latest 64bit PREVIEW release of PowerShell.
+On Windows, install the latest 64bit PREVIEW release of PowerShell 7.x.